shadows911/baruf/content/p/names.md

 ## Further reading

+- Bach,
-- Bach, Kent.
-"Giorgione was so-called because of his name," *Noûs* volume 36, pages 73--103.
+  Kent. ["Giorgione was so-called because of his name,"](http://userwww.sfsu.edu/kbach/Bach.Giorgione.pdf "PDF") *Philosophical Perspectives* volume 16, pages 73--103.

 - Hinchliff, Mark.
 "Has the theory of reference rested on a mistake?" in *Reference and Referring,* edited by William Kabasenche, Michael